rgeraldes24/solc/docs/style-guide.rst

 NatSpec
 *******

-Solidity contracts can also contain NatSpec comments.
+Hyperion contracts can also contain NatSpec comments.
 They are written with a triple slash (``///``) or a double asterisk block (``/** ... */``) and they should be used directly above function declarations or statements.